WebAssembly/component-model/design/mvp/Explainer.md

 that the reader signalled loss of interest by dropping their end).

-The `future.{read,write}` built-ins takes the [readable or writable end] of a future as the first parameter and, if `T` is present, a length-1 buffer that can be used to write or read a single `T` value.
+The `future.{read,write}` built-ins takes the [readable or writable end] of a future as the first parameter and, if `T` is present, a single-element buffer that can be used to write or read a single `T` value.

 If the return value is `none`, then the call blocked and the caller needs to [wait](Async.md#waiting) for progress (via `waitable-set.{wait,poll}` or, if